+SECTION 3.
+COLLABORATIVE LAW PARTICIPATION AGREEMENT

+REQUIREMENTS.

+- (a) A collaborative law participation agreement must:

+- 39 (1) be in a record;

+- 40 (2) be signed by the parties;

+1 (3) describe the nature and scope of a matter; 2 (4) state the parties' intention to attempt to resolve the matter through a 3 collaborative law process; 4 (5) identify the collaborative lawyer engaged by each party to represent the party 5 in the collaborative law process; and 6 (6) contain a signed acknowledgment by each party's collaborative lawyer 7 confirming the lawyer's engagement.
+8 (b) A party to a collaborative law participation agreement agrees as a matter of law to the 9 following: 10 (1) When the collaborative law process terminates a collaborative lawyer, and any 11 law firm with which the collaborative lawyer is affiliated, are disqualified from representing a 12 party in the matter or substantially related matter, except for an emergency protective proceeding 13 involving a threat to the safety of a party or a party's dependent if no successor lawyer is 14 immediately available.
+In those circumstances, the disqualification of a collaborative lawyer and 15 the collaborative lawyer's law firm begins when the party retains a successor lawyer or 16 reasonable measures are taken to adequately protect the safety of the party or the party's 17 dependent.
+18 (2) A party may not initiate a proceeding or seek tribunal intervention in a 19 pending proceeding substantially related to the matter until the collaborative law process 20 terminates, except: 21 (A) in an emergency protective proceeding involving a threat to the safety 22 of the party or the party's dependent; or 23 (B) with the agreement of all parties, to seek tribunal approval of a

-1 proceeding substantially related to the matter until the collaborative law process terminates, 2 except: 3 (A) for protective proceedings involving a threat to the safety of a party or 4 a party's dependent when no successor lawyer is immediately available; or 5 (B) to seek tribunal approval of any settlement agreement and sign orders 6 to effectuate the agreement of the parties resulting from collaborative law.
-7 (2) shall make timely, full, candid and informal disclosure of information 8 reasonably related to the matter upon request of a party but without formal discovery and shall 9 promptly update information provided with respect to which there has been a material change; 10 and 11 (3) may unilaterally terminate the collaborative law process at any time for any or 12 no reason.
-13 (c) Parties to a collaborative law participation agreement under this [act] may agree to 14 include additional terms and provisions not inconsistent with the provisions of this section.
-15 (d) Parties who wish to participate in collaborative law under this [act] cannot agree to 16 waive or vary the effect of the requirements of this section.
-17 Comment 18 Collaborative law participation agreements are contracts that are the source of the rights 19 and responsibilities of parties.
-The requirements of subsection (a) set minimum conditions for 20 their validity, designed to insure that a written agreement sets forth the minimum terms of 21 parties' agreement to participate in collaborative law.
-They were formulated to allow 22 collaborative law participation agreements to be fundamentally fair, but simple and thus to make 23 collaborative law more accessible to consumers in a wide variety of areas.
-Subsection (d)
+- settlement agreement or sign orders to effectuate an agreement resulting from a collaborative law process. - 3 (3) A party shall make timely, full, candid, and informal disclosure of - 4 information reasonably related to the matter upon request of a party, but without formal - 5 discovery, and shall promptly update information which has materially changed; and - 6 (4) A party may unilaterally terminate a collaborative law process with or without 7 cause before a binding negotiated resolution or settlement of a matter is agreed upon. - (c) Parties to a collaborative law participation agreement under this [act] may agree to include additional provisions not inconsistent with the provisions of this Section. - (d) Parties to a collaborative law process under this [act] may not agree to waive or vary the effect of the requirements of this Section.

-the right to counsel 29

-provides that parties cannot agree to waive or vary these minimum requirements.
+A collaborative law participation agreement is a contract and the source of the rights and responsibilities of parties to a collaborative law process.
+The requirements of subsection (a) set minimum conditions for their validity, designed to insure that a written agreement sets forth the parties intention to participate in collaborative law and the basic terms necessary to enforce their agreement to do so.
+They were formulated to require collaborative law participation agreements to be fundamentally fair, but simple and thus to make collaborative law more accessible to potential parties in a wide variety of areas.
+Subsection (d) provides that parties cannot agree to waive or vary these minimum requirements.
 The minimum provisions of collaborative law participation agreements in subsection (a) are analogous to the minimum provisions for valid arbitration agreements, which also cannot be waived.
-See Uniform

-Arbitration Act § 4(b) (provisions parties cannot waive in a pre dispute arbitration clause such as
+See UNIFORM ARBITRATION ACT § 4(b) (provisions parties cannot waive in a pre dispute arbitration clause such as the right to counsel).